 OTHER GIVING OPPORTUNITIES

-We have sponsorship opportunities open for making Sam's storybook and referral cards available to needy families in the public sector (see D3G Merchandise).
-Please contact the Director (Mike Hubbard) for further information.
-Professionals (journalism, marketing & comms, business, legal, healthcare) interested in making in-kind (pro bono) contributions to our social impact mission are also encouraged to contact Mike.
+Given the diverse componentry of our science-translation network, we realise there'll be many opportunities and mechanisms for supporting D3G besides those outlined above.
+We also realise you may have ideas we haven't thought about.
+So please contact the Director (Mike Hubbard) for further information and discussion.
+Professionals (journalism, marketing & comms, business, legal, healthcare) interested in making in-kind (pro bono) contributions to our social-good mission are also encouraged to contact Mike.